Kei-t76/Neuroscience/README.md

----
 ## Neuroscience

-## neuron and synapse model

-Welcome to my memorandum
+## Welcome to my memorandum
+Here I save neuron and synapse model with these features and usability

 ## bibliography